acadadev/rosrider_doc/05_PARAMETERS/README.md

 maximum limit.
 The shape of this response curve is tunable via divisor parameters (`TANH_DIV`, `SIGM_DIV`), allowing you to adjust how sharply the motor power saturates.

+__Filter Types Explained__

+ - ***EWMA (Exponentially Weighted Moving Average):*** A computationally efficient filter that gives more weight to recent data.
+   - Pros: Very fast to calculate, good for general noise.
+   - Cons: Can introduce lag if the window size (4, 8, 16) is too large.

+ - ***Bi-Quad (Biquadratic Filter):*** A second-order recursive linear filter.
+   - Pros: Capable of sharp cutoffs (removing specific frequencies) better than EWMA.
+   - Cons: More complex; incorrect configuration can lead to instability.

+ - ***TANH (Hyperbolic Tangent):*** A symmetric S-shaped transfer function that creates a **soft clip** effect.
+It is linear for small errors but smoothly saturates as the output approaches the limit.
+   - Pros: Prevents abrupt mechanical jerk by eliminating hard hits to the voltage ceiling; keeps control linear at low speeds.
+   - Cons: Can make the robot feel sluggish or unresponsive at high speeds if the scaling (divisor) is set too low.

+ - ***SIGM (Sigmoid):*** A non-linear activation function that maps the control signal to a gradual S-curve.
+   - Pros: rovides an extremely organic acceleration profile; suppresses high-frequency jitter near the maximum output limits.
+   - Cons:
 __Filter Use__

 ```yaml